 curate (n.) from Medieval Latin curatus "one responsible for the care (of souls)," from Latin curatus, past participle of curare "to take care of" (see cure (v.)). curator (n.)
 From early 15c. in reference to those put in charge of minors, lunatics, etc.; meaning "officer in charge of a museum, library, etc." is from 1660s.

-Finally, as a museum and library, Rumah Tangga is home to an assemblage of items including simple toys, drawings, paintings, photographs, books, sound recordings, furniture, sculpture, and cultural objects.
+Finally, as a museum and library, Rumah Tangga is home to an assemblage of items including simple toys, drawings, paintings, photographs, books, sound recordings, sculpture, and cultural objects.
 The collection freely combines old, new, traditional, handmade, and fabricated items alongside one another.
 Through an open arrangement process, we highlight the various items’ origins and potential as mythological objects of the sort which continue to live and breathe, generating stories which may be told and retold according to each visitor’s experience.